stefan-it/nmt-en-et/README.md

 cd ..
 ```

-Finally, the folder structure for `fairseq-py` for the development data needs
+Finally, the folder structure for `fairseq` for the development data needs
 to be created:

 ```bash